Midsemester Feedback Services

 Midsemester Course Analysis (MCA)

 A Midsemester Course Analysis (MCA) is designed to provide students with the opportunity to contribute feedback individually and in conversation with their peers.
-Upon request, CTRL team members will visit a synchronous class session for 30 minutes while you leave the class.
-We will facilitate a discussion with your students that focuses on what is going well, what can be improved upon, and what changes might be helpful.
-CTRL will then provide you with an analysis of the results of the whole class discussion and meet with you to debrief the results and discuss strategies for sharing the feedback with your studentsThis report is entirely for your use and CTRL will not share it with anyone else.
+During an MCA, a CTRL Teaching and Learning team member visits a synchronous class session for 30 minutes and facilitates a discussion among students.
+The discussion will address what aspects of the class are going well, what can be improved upon, and what changes you can make that will be helpful to your students.
+CTRL will then meet with you to debrief the results of the whole class discussion.
+In this debrief, we will discuss your students’ feedback, how to interpret that feedback, and strategies for implementing the feedback within your course.
+In the meeting after the feedback collection, CTRL provides you with an analysis of the results and the whole class discussion.
+This report is entirely for your use and CTRL will not share it with anyone else.

 Types of questions we pose to students:

-Which aspect of the course is most helpful to you?
+- Which aspect of the course is most helpful to you?

-Which aspect of the course is least helpful to you?
+- Which aspect of the course is least helpful to you?

-Are there any suggestions you would like to make about how to improve the course?
+- Are there any suggestions you would like to make about how to improve the course?

 If you are interested in creating your own midsemester survey, CTRL can support you in designing and self-administering a formative feedback survey to your students.
-First, please access the CTRL Self-Administered Mid-Semester Feedback Surveys Guide, which includes sample survey questions, steps and considerations for administering and analyzing your survey, and information on how to respond to the results and discuss the feedback with your students.CTRL staff is also available for one-on-one consultations to discuss this and all topics related to teaching, research, and learning.
+First, please access the CTRL Self-Administered Mid-Semester Feedback Surveys Guide, which includes sample survey questions, steps and considerations for administering and analyzing your survey, and information on how to respond to the results and discuss the feedback with your students.
+In addition, we invite you to attend our “Collecting Midsemester Feedback” on February 15 at 1:00 pm.
+You can register for the workshop here, or or view a recording of a previous iteration of the session.
+CTRL staff is also available for one-on-one consultations to discuss midsemester surveys, as well as any other topics related to teaching, research, and learning.